ton-community/ton-docs/docs/develop/howto/blockchain-configs.md

 ## Param 24 and 25

-Parameter 24 represents the configuration for the cost of sending messages in the masterchain of the TON blockchain.
+Parameter 24 represents the configuration for the cost of sending messages in the masterchain of the TON Blockchain.

 Parameter 25 represents the configuration for the cost of sending messages in all other cases.